rene3255/el-buen-conejo/documentation.md

 I got and error when I tried to run out a unnitest Mating module.
 Now, I'm going to clear all migrations and drop an create database.
 Eureka!
 I find the solution, the error was in the model rabbit concretly field Sex.
 It is an obligatory field, so I setting in the query sentences.

+## 09 Sun Apr
+The mating model was successfully finished, although I believe is is important validate the mating date plus 45 days after mating.
+So, I'll do that functionality but first the test driven development.
+In detail, I must verify any duplicate field in relation with matting records.
+Let's see: the field already exists:
+    if doe_name and buck_name exist and
+    if Mating date + 45 days > mating date entered then can be added to the database.

 ## Scripts
 python3 manage.py runscript load_states
 TRUNCATE TABLE resources_state RESTART IDENTITY CASCADE;